Writing-for-me/test/otherthing.md

 In Mao's analysis, the people are anything but a small 'in-group' but rather amount to over 90% of China's population at the time.
-What's more, as the title suggests, Mao's speech is an articulation of a method for handling contradictions among the people that does not involve use of the repressive apparatus.
+What's more, as the title suggests, Mao's speech is an articulation of a method for handling contradictions among the people that does not involve use of the repressive apparatus (i.e. the police, the army, etc.).

 Much of what Mao discusses in 'On the Correct Handling of Contradictions Among the People' relies on the ontological framework that he outlined in his speeches 20 years earlier at the Anti-Japanese Military College in Yenan.
 As Mao pointed out in 1937 in his speech 'On Contradiction', 'each and every difference already contains contradiction and[...]difference itself is contradiction.'
-The concept of contradiction in its Marxist form was adapted from Hegelian metaphysics and recast in the materialist framework by Marx; Mao's works offer significant elaboration of these concepts and their theoretical relevance to political practice.
-In Mao’s articulation, each and every difference is a contradiction and every relation is a contradictory one.
+Marx adapted the concept of contradiction from Hegelian metaphysics, recasting it in a materialist framework; Mao's works offer significant elaboration of this concept and its theoretical relevance to political practice.
+In Mao’s articulation, each and every difference is a contradiction and every relation is contradictory.
 Thus, there is no unity  which is not the unity of two contradictory and unevenly related elements: ‘Contradiction and struggle are universal and absolute, but the methods of resolving contradictions, that is, the forms of struggle, differ according to the differences in the nature of the contradictions.
 Some contradictions are characterized by open antagonism, others are not.’
-Thus when speaking of contradictions among the people Mao is speaking of the differences that exist among the people and the need to correctly handle these contradictions so as to prevent them from becoming antagonistic.

-The question of antagonism in contradiction is a question of the relation between the two sides of a contradiction.
+The question of the place of antagonism in contradiction is a question of the relation between the two sides of a contradiction.
 If the the two aspects of the contradiction can coexist, in difference, without the destruction of their contradictory relation then the contradiction is non-antagonistic.
 Thus when Mao speaks of correctly handling contradictions among the people, he is outlining the means to handle non-antagonistic contradictions in a manner that prevents them from becoming antagonistic.
-Through these means the process of socialism could develop as a working through of existing contradictions that progresses towards communism, that is, the elimination of the conditions of possibility of inequality and the destruction of the value form.
+This method of handling contradictions is necessary for resolving contradictions among the people.
+Without correctly differentiating between antagonistic and non-antagonistic contradictions there is no possibility of progressing towards communism, that is, the elimination of the conditions of possibility of inequality and the destruction of the value form.